codecov/worker/README.md

 To install the dependencies, run

 ```
-pip install -r requirements.txt
+uv sync
 ```

 ### Environment variables

 In order to successfully run `make push`, you'll need to define the `CODECOV_WORKER_GCR_REPO_BASE` variable.
 See its use in [`Makefile`](Makefile) to understand what it's used for.
 An example is `gcr.io/your-project-here/codecov`.
 Codecov internal users, see [the env setup documentation](https://www.notion.so/sentry/Environment-variables-for-building-pushing-Docker-images-locally-3159e90c5e6f4db4bfbde8800cdad2c0?pvs=4) for our canonical defaults.

-### Running Tests
+### Running Tests Locally

-Then, try to run tests to see if the code is working.
-First get some postgres database running.
-Anything is fine.
-I like to spin a `postgres` docker (`docker run -d -p 5432:5432 postgres:9.6.16`).
-Then do
+Simply:

 ```
-make test
+make test_env
 ```

+What this does is start a few dependent databases with `docker-compose`, then it runs the tests in the `worker` docker container.

 ### Linting and Import Sorts